-Renewable biomass power generation projects are dependent upon long-term, sustainable woody feedstock supply delivered at economical prices.
-TSS prides itself on delivering comprehensive and realistic feedstock assessments with a focus on analyzing availability of underutilized “waste” typically comprised of (but not limited to) woody biomass material sourced from forest management activities, forest products manufacturing, municipal waste wood recovery, and agricultural operations.
-Assessments are developed based on a client’s particular objectives and typically include long-term fuel/feedstock availability and pricing, fuel characterization, time-of-year availability, cost of harvesting, collection, processing, and transport, competition analysis, future opportunities and risk.
+Biomass power generation projects are dependent upon long-term, sustainable woody feedstock supply delivered at economical prices.
+TSS prides itself on delivering comprehensive and realistic feedstock assessments with a focus on analyzing availability of underutilized “waste” typically comprised of (but not limited to) woody biomass material sourced from forest management activities, forest products manufacturing, municipal wood waste recovery, food waste collection, and agricultural operations.
+Assessments are developed based on a client’s particular objectives and typically include long-term fuel/feedstock availability and pricing, fuel characterization (e.g., moisture content/high heat value), time-of-year availability, cost of harvesting, collection, processing, and transport, competition analysis, future opportunities and risk.

 - Forest Thinning and Hazardous Forest Fuels Reduction

 Significant volumes of potentially available woody material in the form of small stems and brush are generated as a byproduct of forest fuels reduction activities.
-Currently much of this material is piled and burned as the primary disposal method.
-TSS works with communities, land managers and agencies to consider collection, processing and transport techniques to utilize excess forest biomass material as feedstock for value-added uses such as bioenergy facilities.
+Much of this byproduct material is piled and burned as the primary disposal method.
+TSS works with communities, land managers and agencies to consider collection, processing and transport techniques to utilize excess forest biomass material as feedstock for value-added uses such as bioenergy production facilities.

 - Commercial Forest Management

-Timber harvest activities generate significant volumes of residuals.
+Timber harvest activities generate significant volumes of residuals (tops/limbs).
 These residuals are typically collected and piled roadside for burning and, like fuels reduction material, represent a cost-effective opportunity to source sustainably available woody feedstock.

 - Food and Organic Waste

-State and local governments are increasingly requiring the diversion of food and organic waste from landfilling by creating energy or other byproducts from these wastes.
-Turning food and organic waste into compost, bioenergy, biofuels and other products promotes economic vitality in growing industries, and protects the environment by turning these waste into resources.
+State and local governments are increasingly requiring the diversion of food and organic waste from landfills.
+Turning food and organic waste into compost, bioenergy, biofuels or other products promotes economic utilization and limits environmental impacts by diverting these wastes away from landfills into usable products.

 - Agricultural Waste